Relacibo/hyprmcsr/docs/010-prismlauncher.md

   - Data directory: `~/.local/share/PrismLauncher`

 > **Note:**
-> If you use the Flatpak version, set `prismPrefix` in your profile config to the Flatpak data directory.
+> If you use the Flatpak version, set `minecraft.prismPrefix` in your profile config to the Flatpak data directory.
 The default for native is `~/.local/share/PrismLauncher`.